-- Video Source: Video source will allow you to add a source for the video lesson.
-Similar to the intro video, you can add external or internal sources.
-After adding the video, add the video playback time to the required field.
+Video Source: Here you can add a source for the video lesson.
+Similar to the Course Intro Video, you can choose to add external or internal sources.

-Live Lesson (Pro Feature): You can hold live lessons through Tutor LMS itself.
+You can hold Live Lessons (pro feature) through Tutor LMS Pro itself.
 To do so, you will need a Zoom account and you will also have to connect Tutor LMS with Zoom.
-To learn more about live lessons, please visit separate documentation on it here.
+To learn more about Live Lessons, please visit its dedicated documentation.

 Specify the overall duration of the course, i.e. how long it will take for a student to complete this course.

 A list of assets you or the instructors will be providing for the students in this course.
 (One per line)